 Most often the discussion surrounding consumer debt focuses on how to get out of debt, why debt is bad, and why saving money is good.
-In addition, debt is often a topic of interest for many personal finance books, blogs and websites, including Filling The Pig.
+In addition, debt is often a topic of interest for many personal finance books, blogs, and websites, including Filling The Pig.
 These perspectives are educational, relevant and important to the cause and effort of “getting out of debt”.

 Discussions surrounding debt in America are understandable.
 The average individual credit card debt in the United States is $5,700, and household debt is a staggering $15,000.
 This level of debt takes a significant toll on individuals and families.
-Economically, it can negatively impact every area of our life, the cost of education, health care, our careers just to name a few.
+Economically, it can negatively impact every area of our life, the cost of education, healthcare, our careers just to name a few.

-When we look at our own personal finance situation, we most often view it from the inside out – as we personally see our circumstances.
+When we look at our own personal financial situation, we most often view it from the inside out – as we personally see our circumstances.
 However, sometimes to better understand our own situation regarding debt and credit, it’s wise to look at this topic from a different perspective – from the outside in.

 Who is Selling Debt?

-Let’s take a minute and set our own personal finance situation aside and look at credit from the perspective of those companies that sell or market credit based services.
+Let’s take a minute and set our own personal finance situation aside and look at credit from the perspective of those companies that sell or market credit-based services.
 From the standpoint of a bank, credit union, credit card company or any business that provides credit services as a means of generating revenue.
 Specifically how they market their services to get you to use credit and take on more debt.